 - 1. Looked after children - 2.
-A child known by the local authority to have special educational needs and/or a disability (SEND) and whose needs can be best met at the preferred nursery - 3.
+A child known by the local authority to have special educational needs and/or a disability (SEND) and whose needs can be best met at the preferred setting - 3.
 A vulnerable child with either a Child Protection or a Child in Need Plan, or in receipt of other local authority support - 4.
-3 year old children whose parents live within the local area - 5.
-2 year old children whose parents live within the local area.
+3 year old children whose parents live within the local area (1 year prior to starting primary school) - 5.
+2 year old children whose parents live within the local area (2 years prior to starting primary school)